 During the (re)association process, the AP MLD obtains information required to verify the authority of the non-AP MLD to use EPCS priority access.
 An AP MLD that has dot11SSPNInterfaceActivated equal to true may use the interworking procedures described in 11.22.5 (Interworking procedures: interactions with SSPN) to retrieve permission for a non-AP MLD to use the EPCS priority access from an EPCS service provider via the SSPN interface during association by the non-AP MLD.
 To support this exchange, an EPCS non-AP MLD shall provide the home realm information of the EPCS provider and necessary authentication parameters as described in 11.22.5 (Interworking procedures: interactions with SSPN).
 While other methods of obtaining this authorization information are possible, they are outside the scope of this standard.

 An AP MLD that successfully obtains permission for a non-AP MLD to use EPCS priority access shall update the dot11EPCSPriorityAccessAuthorized for the non-AP MLD in the dot11InterworkingEntry.
-The authorization information included in the dot11InterworkingEntry is passed from the prior AP MLD to the new AP MLD in the same ESS during reassociation as described in 11.22.5.3 (Reporting and session control with SSPN).
+The authorization information included in the dot11InterworkingEntry is passed from the prior [#19556] EPCS AP MLD to the new EPCS AP MLD in the same ESS during reassociation as described in 11.22.5.3 (Reporting and session control with SSPN).

 35.16.2 EPCS priority access operation